 Call for Workshop Proposals

-Proposals are solicited for workshops to be held in conjunction with ICML 2013.
-The workshops will be held on Thursday, June 20 and Friday June 21, 2013.
-These workshops present an excellent opportunity to address a specific machine-learning-related topic of your choice.
-We are looking for half-day, full-day, or two-day workshop proposals.
+Proposals are solicited for workshops to be held in conjunction with the International Conference on Machine Learning (ICML) 2011 in Bellevue, Washington, USA.
+The workshops will be held on Saturday July 2, after the ICML conference sessions on June 29-July 1, 2011.
+These workshops present an excellent opportunity to address a specific machine learning-related topic of your choice.

 Workshops are a great format for active research on new topics.
-The ideal workshop covers a compelling selection of current and upcoming research, and includes an impressive set of speakers and participants with diverse backgrounds.
-Research talks, discussion via panels, identification of open problems, and discussants are all great components to include.
+The ideal workshop covers a compelling subject of current or upcoming research, and includes an impressive set of speakers with diverse backgrounds to discuss the subject.
+Discussion via panels, identification of open problems, or a "discussant" are all great components to include.

-The format, style, and content of accepted workshops are under the control of the workshop organizers and largely autonomous from the main conference.
-Each workshop day can be up to seven hours long, split into morning and afternoon sessions.
-Workshop organizers are expected to manage the workshop content, invite experts in the domain, specify the workshop format, be present to moderate, and maintain a website for the workshop.
+The format, style, and content of accepted workshops is under the control of the workshop organizers and largely autonomous from the main conferences.
+The workshops can be up to seven hours long, split into morning and afternoon sessions.
+Workshop organizers are expected to manage the workshop content, specify the workshop format, be present to moderate the discussion and panels, invite experts in the domain, and maintain a website for the workshop.
 Workshop registration will be handled centrally by the main conference.

 Proposals should clearly specify the following:

 Detailed descriptions of last year’s workshops can be found at: http://www.icml2010.org/program.html#workshops